Skip to content

 Case 2: Failure to Meet Academic Requirements

-If a student uses Day 1 CPT merely as a means to work but neglect to attend classes, submit assignments, or meet onsite requirements, they are betraying the basic principle of the F1 visa, which is to engage in study.
+If a student uses Day 1 CPT merely as a means to work but neglect classes, assignments, or on-site requirements, they are betraying the basic principle of the F-1 visa, which is to engage in study.
 Furthermore, academic misconduct such as cheating, fraud, and plagiarism can lead to disciplinary actions against the student, potentially resulting in expulsion.

 To maintain their CPT, students must keep a GPA above 3.0.
 Failing to meet this requirement can lead to the cessation of CPT.
 Therefore, adhering to academic requirements and school policies is essential.